Have you ever dreamt of starting an online business but worried about huge inventory costs?

 Here are some tips to help you create designs that not only look good but also appeal to your potential customers:

-• Ensure that your designs suit the printing process offered by your chosen Print-On-Demand provider.
+- Ensure your designs are compatible with the printing process offered by your chosen Print-On-Demand provider.

 5. Setting up your inventory